tobie/pdoc/README.markdown

 ## Installation

-PDoc depends on Rake, [Maruku](http://maruku.rubyforge.org/), and treetop, all of which can be obtained through RubyGems:
+PDoc depends on Rake, your choice of markdown parser, and treetop, all of which can be obtained through RubyGems:

-    gem install rake maruku treetop
+    gem install rake bluecloth treetop

-Maruku is a more solid alternative to BlueCloth and is compatible with Ruby 1.9.1.

 ## Usage

 For hints on how to run PDoc on the command line, consult the built-in Rake tasks (in `Rakefile`) and the `PDoc::Runner` class (in `lib/pdoc/runner.rb`).